TheKing-OfTime/YandexMusicModClient/README.md

 </details>

-### Current track download
+### Download current track to a file
 <details>
    <summary>Details</summary>

-Allows download track that is currently playing.
+Allows download track that is currently playing into a file.
 Click to the quality/codec icon to show download dialog.

 </details>